-One of few area dentists providing comprehensive dental implant services, Dr. Freano often recommends incorporating dental implants to secure a denture or partial denture in a procedure called “all-on-four” for a highly aesthetic secure fit.
-Using dental implants to secure an appliance such as a dental bridge affords several key dental health benefits:
+Dr. Freano is one of a few local dentists that provides comprehensive dental implant services.
+He often recommends incorporating dental implants to secure a denture or partial denture in a procedure called “all-on-four” for a highly aesthetic secure fit.
+Using dental implants to secure an appliance such as a dental bridge affords several key dental health benefits, such as:

 Learn more about dental implants vs. dentures.

-Read answers to common questions about denture treatment:
+Read answers to common questions about denture treatment below.